What is brain fog?

 You may be eating foods you’re allergic to.
 The most common allergens that can contribute to your lack of focus include soy, dairy, and any food that contains gluten, especially wheat.

-Shockingly, the average American gets 67% of their calories from these 3 foods!
+According to Michael Pollan’s In Defense of Food, the average American shockingly gets 67% of their calories from these 3 foods!
 (1)

 If you suspect you are allergic to any foods, keep a log of what you eat and how you feel afterward.